apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 > **What is an Engine Instance?**
 >
-> You can deploy one or more *engine instance* from an engine.
+> You can deploy one or more *engine instances* from an engine.
 It means that you can run multiple recommendation *engine instances* at the same time with different settings, or even for different applications.